 – New Jersey

-New Jersey’s most notorious economic development subsidy is the Business Employment Incentive Program (BEIP), which functions as the state’s deal-closing fund.
-BEIP costs the state more than $100 million per year.
-Because it is based on a diversion of state personal income taxes, the largest BEIP grants go to the biggest employers in the state.
+Though now phasing out, New Jersey’s most notorious economic development subsidy was the Business Employment Incentive Program (BEIP), which functioned as the state’s deal-closing fund.
+Since the program’s inception in 1996, over $1.5 billion in grants were executed through BEIP.
+Because it was based on a diversion of state personal income taxes, the largest BEIP grants went to the biggest employers in the state.
 Goldman Sachs has been awarded at least four separate BEIP grants; one alone was valued at $164 million (see below).
 In 2005 Verizon got a $64 million BEIP grant plus more than $10 million in other subsidies.
+The ballooning cost of the program at one point necessitated the EDA to issue bonds in order to meet its BEIP debt obligations to subsidized companies.

 In 2007, New Jersey Policy Perspective and its allies won two major reforms to the state’s economic development practices.
 The first reform required company-specific online reporting of individual subsidy deals, but the law has never been implemented.
 The second reform was a mandated unified development budget (which has yet to be produced).
 Incredibly, the state did not publish its first tax expenditure budget, which describes the cost of some tax credit programs, until 2010.

-New Jersey does not produce a subsidy disclosure database, but it does report company-specific subsidy information for some programs in a series of annual reports (and the comprehensive BEIP Activity Report) on the New Jersey Economic Development Agency’s website.
+New Jersey does not produce a subsidy disclosure database, but it does report company-specific subsidy information for its current and legacy subsidy programs in comprehensive Incentives Activity Reports, including BEIP, BRRAG, ERG, Grow New Jersey, and the Urban Transit Hub Tax Credit on the New Jersey Economic Development Agency’s website.

 At the time we did our Show Us the Subsidies report, New Jersey had online disclosure for only two of the five major programs we examined: BEIP and Business Retention and Relocation Agreement Grants.
 After our report was issued, online disclosure began for Economic Redevelopment Growth Grants.
 The state still does not provide online disclosure for the two other major programs: Urban Enterprise Zones and the Research and Development Tax Credit.